Ethiopia's Unique Coffee Ceremony

 Today those self-same berries, dried, roasted and ground, have become the world's second most popular non-alcoholic beverage after tea.

-And, as David Beatty discovers in words and pictures, the Ethiopian province where they first blossomed "Kaffa" gave its name to coffee.
+Many believe that the Ethiopian province where the berries first blossomed "Kaffa" gave its name to coffee.

 The story of coffee has its beginnings in Ethiopia, the original home of the coffee plant; coffee Arabica, which still grows wild in the forest of the highlands.